PhilterPaper/PDF-Table/README.md

 COPYRIGHT AND LICENCE

-Put the correct copyright and licence information here.
+Put the correct copyright and license information here.

 Copyright (C) 2006 by Daemmon Hughes